-This research project will focus on sites where little corellas are problematic.
-We will utilise the existing knowledge and ideas of local communities to explore what makes particular sites problematic.
-We will then work with local communities to collect data to test ideas.
+This research project focused on sites where little corellas are problematic.
+We utilised the existing knowledge and ideas of local communities to explore what makes particular sites problematic.
+We then worked with local communities to collect data to test ideas.
 We would like to better understand factors that lead to particular sites being popular with flocks of little corellas and problems for the local community.
 The project has been designed to help all stakeholders make informed decisions about little corellas.
 The project has been designed and timed so that results can be input into a new Little Corella Management Plan for South Australia.

-This research project will be conducted in 2015 and 2016, with a number of distinct stages:
+This research project was conducted in 2015 and 2016, with a number of distinct stages: